 Chris and Carolyn happen to work for the same airline and somehow their paths crossed as Carolyn's plane landed in Baltimore.
 Thank goodness for that!!
 They were both sporting Packer lanyards and struck up a brief, yet memorable conversation before parting ways only to run into each other again that day!
 Carolyn left a note for Chris that said "Go Pack Go" and that may have sealed the deal.
 I'm sensing an underlying Packers theme here!
 Chris found her on Facebook and they carried on their conversations until they finally had a first date in Denver, CO.

-Their busy schedules, compounded by living out of state, meant that needed some help.
-After a last minute coffee chat in-person while they were town to tour their venues, we set off to help the happy couple outline their budgetary priorities and come up with some fantastic design ideas.
-After that, we met month via video to help them progress through their planning checklist.
+Their busy schedules, compounded by living out of state, meant that they needed some help.
+After a last minute meet-up for coffee while they were in town to tour their venues, we set off to help them outline their budgetary priorities and come up with some fantastic design ideas.
+After that, we met monthly via video across the country to help them progress through their planning checklist.
 We lined up the best wedding professionals to pull off one fantastic celebration!
 Take a look below!

 Carolyn and Chris, we wish you endless years of celebration and you can be sure, we'll be cheering right along with you during every season of your marriage!
 Much love to you from Wisconsin!

 Happy Bellies Bake Shop | Gluten Free Cupcakes

 Ginger Birch Floral & Design | Florals

 Martina Liana purchased from Bridal Boutique (TX) | Bride's Dress